 Official figures for the Bentley Bentayga Hybrid stand at 81mpg fuel economy and 79g/km CO2 emissions – much more efficient than the 4.0-litre V8 and 6.0-litre W12 non-hybrid alternatives in the model line-up.

 Bentley Bentayga Hybrid range, MPG & CO2 emissions

 The Bentley Bentayga Hybrid features a 17.3kWh battery comprised of 168 lithium-ion cells.
-According to the company, this will return 24 miles of electric range, a less-than-impressive figure that’s probably a result of the car’s two-and-a-half tonne weight.
+According to the company, this will return 24 miles of electric range, a less-than-impressive figure that’s almost certainly a result of the car’s two-and-a-half tonne weight.

 That said, if you can manage to drop off the kids at school and pop to the shops without using the petrol engine, then the fuel savings are going to add up over time.